pfultz2/Tick/doc/src/design.md

 Using template class
 --------------------

-Tick uses a the `valid` template class to place valid expressions, because it provides a more robust solution.
+Tick uses the `valid` template class to place valid expressions, because it provides a more robust solution.
 Ideally, using tick we could define the traits like this:

     TICK_TRAIT(is_incrementable)
     {